jeaye/blog.jeaye.com/_posts/2016-08-23-clojure-app-engine.md

     work from within the program.
 It's an annoyance, but not as serious of an issue as it first seemed.

+* `java.lang.NullPointerException` in `/appstats/stats`

+    If you try to view Appstats and you get this error, make sure that you've added the `api-labs` dependency to the WAR.
+Supplying it in your leiningen project should suffice.

 * `java.lang.ClassNotFoundException:
   com.google.appengine.tools.development.ApiProxyLocalFactory`